 Jean Flintsmith grew up in San Jose, California.
 With one parent in the wine industry, she’s been in and out of tasting rooms her whole life and can think of no more powerful sense-memory than the scent of a barrel room.
 She officially discovered her love of wine the first time she had a bite of dark chocolate immediately followed by a sip of Zinfandel.
 Although her main passion is creative writing she has never lost interest in food and wine pairings.

-Six months later Jean jumped at the chance to join the Emeritus team and is loving every second of it, from helping out in the tasting room to running the company’s social media accounts.
+Six months later Jean jumped at the chance to join the Emeritus team and is loving every second of it, from helping out in the tasting room and with club shipments to running the company’s social media accounts and website.
+(Say hello to the writer of the E-Files!)
 When her husband proposed, Hallberg Ranch was the natural choice for their engagement photos.

 Jean is a cat mom of three rescues, and will be more than happy to show off pictures and swap pet stories.
 Her second oldest cat is also a big fan of the Ruby Ruby, and rosé in general, despite being quickly shooed away from the glass every time.
 Apparently it runs in the family!